lmstudio-ai/venvstacks/README.md

 Caveats and Limitations
 -----------------------

+* This project does NOT support combining arbitrary virtual environments with each other.
+  Instead, it allows larger integrated applications to split up their Python dependencies into distinct layers, without needing to download and install multiple copies of large dependencies (such as the `pytorch` ML/AI framework).
+The environment stack specification and build process helps ensure that shared dependencies are kept consistent across layers, while unshared dependencies are free to vary across the application components that need them.
-* the `venvstacks` Python API is *not yet stable*.
+* The `venvstacks` Python API is *not yet stable*.
 Any interface not specifically declared as stable in the documentation may be renamed or relocated without a deprecation period.
 API stabilisation (mostly splitting up the overly large `venvstacks.stacks` namespace) will be the trigger for the 1.0 milestone release.
-* while the `venvstacks` CLI is broadly stable, there are still some specific areas where changes may occur (such as in the handling of relative paths).
+* While the `venvstacks` CLI is broadly stable, there are still some specific areas where changes may occur (such as in the handling of relative paths).
-* dynamic library dependencies across layers currently only work on Windows.
+* Dynamic library dependencies across layers currently only work on Windows.
   There is a [proposal](https://github.com/lmstudio-ai/venvstacks/issues38) in place for resolving that limitation, but it has not yet been implemented.
-* local exports to filesystems which do not support symlinks (such as `VFAT` and `FAT32`) are nominally supported (with symlinks being replaced by the files they refer to), but this support is *not* currently tested.
+* Local exports to filesystems which do not support symlinks (such as `VFAT` and `FAT32`) are nominally supported (with symlinks being replaced by the files they refer to), but this support is *not* currently tested.
+* To avoid relying on the Python ecosystem's still limited support for cross-platform component installation, the stack build processes need to be executed on the target platform (for example, by using an OS matrix in GitHub Actions).

 Project History